What is Gopher?

 In spite of the fact that HTML took over the world and led to the explosion of the Internet, gopher is still around.
 It is fast, easy to use, and contains no garbage overhead like ads, etc.

 Gopher sites are text only.
 You can set up sites that allow downloading other types of files, including images.
 But what you see when you surf gopher sites with a gopher browser is text files in different directories.
 It is faster, more efficient, and easier to use and set up than web pages.

 How can I view gopher sites?

 Modern browsers no longer support the gopher protocol, so if you’d like to explore “gopherspace”, the easiest thing to do is to use a gopher proxy.
 A gopher proxy is a web server that is set up to fetch gopher pages and present them to you directly in your web browser.
-One of the best gopher proxies is the one at Floodgap.com.
-Click this link to use the Floodgap Gopher Proxy to visit my Gopher site:
+Click this link to use the Ratthing.com Gopher Proxy to visit my Gopher site:

 Another option for viewing gopher sites is to install the OverbiteFF addon for Mozilla Firefox, or the Overbite for Android app for your phone or tablet.
 You can find all the information to get started here:

 After you’ve installed the software, point your browser to the following URL to get started with gopher.